Introduction to the types of therapies offered

 How we can help

 You may experience difficulties like depression, anxiety, post-traumatic stress disorder (PTSD), and traumatic grief.
-For some people these difficulties might have begun soon after the fire.
+For some people these difficulties might have begun soon after the tragic events.
 For others, difficulties may only develop at a later time or when a person feels unable to cope any more.
 This means that it is never too late to ask for help.

 The treatments we provide are called ‘talking therapies’.
 Led by experienced, qualified therapists, ‘Talking Therapies’ can help to reduce the distress and unhelpful feelings you experience because of trauma.